 According to ancient lore, Losar was first celebrated when an old woman named Belma introduced the measurement of time based on the phases of the moon.

 During ancient times, people went to the local spring to perform rituals of gratitude.
 Offerings were made to the Nagas, or water spirits, who activated the water element in the area, and smoke offerings were made to the local spirits associated with the natural world.
 Traditionally these rituals traditionally took place for an entire month leading up to new year’s day.

-Today’s Losar celebrations typically last only two weeks and revolve around food, family and festivities.
-Preparation of Losar begins by making special Sherpa snack – Khapse, a deep-fried pastry commonly eaten during the Losar, symbolizing the start of holiday celebrations.
+Today’s Losar celebrations typically last only about two weeks, following the latter half of the lunar cycle from Falgun Shukla Pratipada, waxing moon, to full moon.
+The celebrations revolve around food, family and festivities, with Losar traditionally beginning with participants preparing a special Sherpa snack – Khapse, a deep-fried pastry commonly eaten during the Losar that symbolizes the start of holiday celebrations.

-Two days before the Losar, everyone in a Sherpa family gathers and enjoys a special soup called Gutung.
-Prepared with a combination of nine different kinds of beans, tradition states that each member in the family should have nine bowls of this soup.
-Gutung is also served with special type of dumpling, which contain different hidden objects used in the place of fillings.
-The hidden items are often strange, such as wood, salt, or even coal and are jokingly meant to relate to the character of the person they are chosen for.
+Two days before the Losar, everyone in a Sherpa family gathers and enjoys a special soup called Gutung, which is prepared with a combination of nine different kinds of beans.
+Tradition states that each member in the family should have nine bowls of this soup.
+Gutung is also served with a special type of dumpling, which contains different hidden objects used in the place of fillings.
+These hidden items are often strange, such as wood, salt, or even coal, and are jokingly meant to relate to the character of the person they are chosen for.

 In the evening, celebration winds down with dinner with family and loved ones, marking the beginning of new year.
-Although the traditions of Losar have adapted to modern times and busier schedules, the joy, happiness and essence of Losar is still same.
+Although the traditions of Losar have adapted for modern times and busier schedules, the joy, energy and essence of Losar is still the same.